 Mr. Cheung graduated from the University of California, Berkeley, graduating with honours in Molecular and Cell Biology.

-Peter is M.Sc. in Engineering from the Technical University of Denmark and has a post graduate degree in Mathematical Modeling in Economics by the European Consortium for Mathematics in the Industry.
+Peter has an M.Sc. in Engineering from the Technical University of Denmark and has a post graduate degree in Mathematical Modeling in Economics by the European Consortium for Mathematics in the Industry.

 Rob Hopfner, RPh, PhD, MBA joined Pivotal in 2017, and brings a long track record of working successfully with entrepreneurs to get novel, important medicines through development and onto the market.
 Rob is a member of the Board of Directors of Inozyme Pharma, Oculis SA, and SutroVax.
 Rob brings a broad range of investing experience, from early / seed stage company building work through later stage and public investing.
 Past investments include Aciex Therapeutics (sold to Nicox S.A.), Civitas Therapeutics (sold to Acorda Therapeutics), Cydan, Dermira (NASDAQ: DERM), Entasis Therapeutics (NASDAQ: ETTX), Hyperion Therapeutics (sold to Horizon Pharma), Imara Therapeutics, Iterum Therapeutics (NASDAQ: ITRM), Kezar Life Sciences (NASDAQ: KZR), Madrigal Pharmaceuticals (NASDAQ: MDGL), Menlo Therapeutics (NASDAQ: MNLO), Merus BV (NASDAQ: MRUS), NextWave Pharmaceuticals (sold to Pfizer), Protez Pharmaceuticals (sold to Novartis), Tetraphase Pharmaceuticals (NASDAQ: TTPH), Vtesse (sold to Sucampo Pharmaceuticals) and Xeris Pharmaceuticals (NASDAQ: XERS).